 - C " printf" syntax: If the Format string is a C " printf" format description such as " %1.7G", the TimeFrame axis value will be formatted without change as a floating point value using this format.
 The formatted string will thus represent an offset from the zero point specified by the TimeFrame's TimeOrigin attribute, measured in units given by the TimeFrame's Unit attribute. - " iso" syntax: This is used to format a TimeFrame axis value as a Gregorian date followed by an optional time of day.
 If the Format value commences with the string " iso" then the TimeFrame axis value will be converted to an absolute MJD, including the addition of the current TimeOrigin value, and then formatted as a Gregorian date using the format " yyyymm-dd".
 Optionally, the Format value may include an integer precision following the " iso" specification (e.g. " iso.2"), in which case the time of day will be appended to the formatted date (if no time of day is included, the date field is rounded to the nearest day).
-The integer value in the Format value of " iso.0" produces a time of day of the form " hh:mm:ss", and a Format value of " iso.2" produces a time of day of the form " hh:mm:ss.ss".
-The date and time fields will be separated by a space unless ' T' is appended to the Digits attribute is ignored when using this " iso" format.
+The integer value in the Format string indicates the number of decimal places to use in the seconds field.
+For instance, a Format value of " iso.0" produces a time of day of the form " hh:mm:ss", and a Format value of " iso.2" produces a time of day of the form " hh:mm:ss.ss".
+The date and time fields will be separated by a space unless ' T' is appended to the end of string, in which case the letter T (upper case) will be used as the separator.
+The value of the Digits attribute is ignored when using this " iso" format.